 To improve the health and safety of children living in the Northern Territory and South Australia, and support their families to be happy, healthy, safe, strong and out of the child protection system.

 Who we worked with

 The Australian Government Department of Social Services funded us to develop the Intensive Family Support Service (IFSS) program.
-We delivered and are evaluating this program with the following key agency partners:
+We delivered and evaluated this program with the following key agency partners: